Nikkilites/Archipelago-BacklogExpedition-APWorld/docs/setup_en.md

 ## Installation and Connecting

 1. Download the game
+2. If you are on Win 11, run the .exe as administrator (The game does not work properly in Powershell, and that is the default of win 11.
+Please use Command Prompt)
-2. Connect to the server within the game
+4. Connect to the server within the game
-3. Enjoy!
+5. Enjoy!